PointCloudLibrary/pcl/doc/advanced/content/executor_design.rst

 Why does PCL need executors?
 =================================

 PCL has a a diverse collections of modules with various algorithms.
-Many of these implementations of algorithms have a diverse set of algorithms targeting various facilities such as SIMD, OpenMP, GPU (CUDA) etc.
-Since each facility has a different set of API's and interface, so they have separate implementations, some of them are in the form of separate classes:.
+Many of these algorithms implementations are targeting various facilities such as SIMD, OpenMP, GPU (CUDA) etc. Since each facility has a unique set of interfaces which are often coupled with low level implementation details, so some of them are required to have separate implementations i.e. separate classes:.
 Some of the problems with the current scenario are:

 1. **Divergent Implementation**
 The distinct implementations of algorithms leads to disparity in the codebase over time.
-Since the more popular implementation get bug fixes, new features and undergoes refactoring while the other implementations remain untouched.
+The more popular implementation gets bug fixes, new features and undergoes refactoring while the other implementations remain untouched.
 Example: The parallelized version of an algorithm might be more popular so it will get bug fixes overtime while those bugs continue to persist in the serial implementations of that algorithm.

 2. **Non Uniform API**
-The API for one of the implementations for a specific facility might undergo some changes to accommodate the some of the new features utilizing some of the tools provide by the facilities optimizations or to adapt to the interface provided by the facilities.
+The API for one of the implementations targeting a specific facility often undergoes changes to accommodate interface peculiarities or facility specific optimizations.
 Example: Parallel implementations expose API's to allow configuring the degree of parallelism which is completely absent from sequential implementations.